 3. Evidence Testing

 Ask yourself: "What is the actual evidence for this outcome?"
 Then: "What is the evidence against it?"
 Catastrophic thoughts often survive unchallenged because we never ask them to prove themselves.
-Most cannot.
-This is the core technique of CBT for cognitive distortions and one of the most effective tools for catastrophizing anxiety.
+This is the core technique of CBT for cognitive distortions.

 4. Decatastrophizing — The Coping Question

 Even if the feared outcome did happen, ask: "Could I cope with it?
 What would I actually do?"
 Catastrophizing thrives on the belief that the outcome would be unsurvivable.
-Reminding yourself of past difficulties you have navigated — and that you're still here — can significantly reduce the perceived threat level.
+Reminding yourself of past difficulties you've navigated can significantly reduce the perceived threat level.

 5. Grounding to the Present